shub-surve/IntApply/README.md

 ### 5 Procedures for the Database

 1. **Procedure to Add a New User Profile (addUser())**: Adds a new user to the `UserProfiles` table and ensures that the email is unique.
+2. **Procedure to add education (AddEducation):**
-2. **Procedure to set password (setPassword):** Sets password by taking in user id and password hashes the password and stores it in database.
+3. **Procedure to set password (setPassword):** Sets password by taking in user id and password hashes the password and stores it in database.
-3. **Procedure to Update Internship Details (updateInternshipDetails)**: Updates details for a specific internship in the `Internships` table, such as title, description, location, duration, or application deadline.
+4. **Procedure to Update Internship Details (updateInternshipDetails)**: Updates details for a specific internship in the `Internships` table, such as title, description, location, duration, or application deadline.
-4. **Procedure to add an internship (addInternship):** Will have company id and all the inserting values.
+5. **Procedure to add an internship (addInternship):** Will have company id and all the inserting values.
-5. **Procedure to create or maintain resume (InsertResume):** Through this user can add his resume in a particular format.
+6. **Procedure to create or maintain resume (InsertResume):** Through this user can add his resume in a particular format.
-6. **Procedure to apply for internship (ApplyForInt):**  Checks whether the applications exist or not if not then insert new application.
+7. **Procedure to apply for internship (ApplyForInt):**  Checks whether the applications exist or not if not then insert new application.
-7. **Procedure to update status on applications (updateApplicationStatus):** Will take inputs of application id and status and will update the status of application
+8. **Procedure to update status on applications (updateApplicationStatus):** Will take inputs of application id and status and will update the status of application
-8. **Procedure to get application id and status of application (getApplicationIDandStatusForUser):** Will take user id and return table that has application number and the status of application.
+9. **Procedure to get application id and status of application (getApplicationIDandStatusForUser):** Will take user id and return table that has application number and the status of application.
+10. **Procedure to get all internships from company (getCompanyInternships):**

 ### 5 Triggers for the Database

-1. **Trigger To Insert into userLog after inserting in userProfile:** Userid , email will be added to userlog.
+1. **Trigger To Insert into userLog after inserting in userProfile  (addUserLog):** Userid , email will be added to userlog.
+2. **Trigger to insert company log (insertCompanyLog)**
-2. **Trigger After Inserting a New Application (NotifyForApplication)**: Automatically sends a notification to the user confirming the receipt of their internship application.
+3. **Trigger After Inserting a New Application (NotifyForApplication)**: Automatically sends a notification to the user confirming the receipt of their internship application.
-3. **Triggers to notify the user about the status update on application (NotifyAfterStatusUpdate):** After the procedure updateApplicationStatus will insert new notification about status update.
+4. **Triggers to notify the user about the status update on application (NotifyAfterStatusUpdate):** After the procedure updateApplicationStatus will insert new notification about status update.
-4. **Trigger After Deleting an Internship from `Internships`  (deleteapplicationOnDelInt)**: Automatically deletes any applications associated with the deleted internship to maintain data consistency.
+5. **Trigger After Deleting an Internship from `Internships`  (deleteapplicationOnDelInt)**: Automatically deletes any applications associated with the deleted internship to maintain data consistency.

-1. **Procedure to Retrieve Company Internships**: Fetches all internships offered by a specific company, including details such as internship title, location, duration, and application deadline.

-Function to get no of employees enrolled and their education

-1. **Trigger Before Deleting a Company from `Companies`**: Checks if there are any active internships or applications associated with the company and prevents deletion if there are.
-2. **Trigger After Deleting an Internship from `Internships`**: Automatically deletes any applications associated with the deleted internship to maintain data consistency.
+6. **after_internship_delete :** Deletes applications related to internships when an internship is deleted.

+## FUNCTIONS

+- **getHighestEducatedUser :**  Function returns userid with highest education level for the given internship.
+- **No_Of_applications:** Functions returns number of total application.
+-